Visiting Paris for 4 days and wondering how to best plan your time so that you can make the most of your trip?

 For some of the most popular attractions in Paris, booking in advance will save you money but also lots of time!
 You can go straight to the entrance without having to queue at the ticket desk.

 Good to know: If you visit at least 2-3 museums per day and stay in Paris for a few days, Paris Museum Pass offers excellent value for your money.
 It includes most of the ‘musts’ and offers skip-the-line access at most attractions.
 However, keep in mind that you will first have to pick it up at a certain location and you’ll also have to book timed-entry slots for several of the most popular places.
-That’s why we personally opted to just get timed-entry tickets for each place separately.
+This is one of the reasons why we booked timed-entry tickets for each place separately.

 If you are visiting Paris with kids, teens, or young adults, you will be glad to know that most Paris landmarks offer FREE entry to everyone under 18 (and for EU residents, even under 26).
-However, you also need a timed reservation for the free tickets.
+However, even with free tickets you need to reserve a time slot at the most popular sights.

 READ ALSO: Paris Travel Tips & Tricks